 The United States funds the ILO through:

-- Assessed contributions paid by all ILO Member States by virtue of their membership, which constitute the ILO’s core funding or regular budget.
-Between 2015 and 2018, the United States Government provided more than US$ 326.9 million
+- Assessed contributions to the ILO's Regular Budget paid by all ILO Member States by virtue of their membership.
+Between 2018 and 2022, the United States Government contributed US$ 424.6 million

 The United States Government's support to ILO actions

-The U.S. government works closely with the ILO primarily through the Department of Labor (USDOL), the Department of State (USDOS) and the United States Agency for International Development (USAID)
+The U.S. government works closely with the ILO primarily through the Department of Labor (USDOL) who represents the government on the ILO’s Governing Body, the Department of State (US-DoS) (USDOS) and the United States Agency for International Development (USAID).